GoogleCloudPlatform/ops-agent/docs/couchbase.md

 ## Metrics

-The couchbase integration uses the builtin [prometheus exporter](https://docs.couchbase.com/cloud-native-database/prometheus-overview.html) running on Couchbase 7.0 by default.
+The `couchbase` integration uses the builtin [Prometheus exporter](https://docs.couchbase.com/cloud-native-database/prometheus-overview.html) running on Couchbase 7.0 by default.
 The metrics are retrieved from this endpoint and then will be transformed to be ingested by Google Cloud.

 ### Configuration